cokelaer/python_notes/source/index.rst

 The main goal of this documentation is to make available notes I'm taking about the Python language.
 It does not pretend to be a thourough tutorial on Python.
 Very good tutorials and books already exist indeed (see for instance the `official Python website <http://docs.python.org/>`_ or `dive into python <http://diveintopython.org/>`_  and take a look at the bibliography section :ref:`biblio`).

 These notes may be useful for beginners or more experienced Python developers, which is the main reason for making it public.
 Some sections are ready for reading (:ref:`main_beginners`, :ref:`main_advanced`) and some others maybe in development (:ref:`main_modules`).

 Before starting, if you want to know why to use Python, just have a quick look in the :ref:`advantage_vs_drawback` section.

-.. note:: you can link this page to the following tiny URL: http://tinyurl.com/d2k7bqe
+.. note:: Those pages are gathered as a Sphinx project and hosted here as a tiny URL: http://tinyurl.com/d2k7bqe

 ==========================
 Before starting